hturner/talks/PITCHME.md

 In other applications we might have
  * tied ranks
  * incomplete rankings
-     1. each ranking only contains some items
+     - *sub-rankings*: only some items ranked each time
-     2. only the top $n$ items are ranked
+     - *top-n*: only the top $n$ items are ranked

-**PlackettLuce** implements a generalized model which handles ties and incomplete rankings of type 1.
+**PlackettLuce** implements a generalized model which handles ties and sub-rankings.

 ---